kesiev/notoner/README.md

 **Q: What happens to the PDFs uploaded/printed by Notoner?**

-A: Notoner converts the PDF pages to images locally in your browser using a [JavaScript library](https://github.com/mozilla/pdf.js).
+A: Notoner converts the PDF pages to images and extracts form elements locally in your browser using a [JavaScript library](https://github.com/mozilla/pdf.js).
 In general, there is no server-side part in Notoner.

 **Q: The Notoner guide says _I can use the Notoner elements instead of their physical counterparts_.
 What does it mean?**